vicramon/vim-tutorial/chapters/motions.md

 `k` moves one character up (think "kick it up")

 You can hold these keys down to keep moving.
-You can get around a file with just `h`, `j`, `k`, and `l`, but it's not very efficient.
-Lets go over a few ways to get around faster.

 <div><textarea>
-Use h, j, k, and l to move around in here.
+Click inside this box, then use h, j, k, and l to move around in here.

 Here's another line.

 Here's another line.
 </textarea></div>

+You can get around a file with just `h`, `j`, `k`, and `l`, but it's not very efficient.
+Lets go over a few ways to get around faster.

 ## Speedy Motion

+`}` moves one paragraph down

 `{` moves one paragraph up

-`}` moves one paragraph down

 Now we're screaming! `}` and `{` are great for getting around methods and functions quickly.

 <div><textarea>
 Use { and } to traverse these paragraphs

-A paragraph in Vim just means contiguous lines
+A paragraph in Vim just means touching lines
 Here's a line
+Here's a line

 Now this is a new paragraph
 Here's a line
+Here's a line

-Now this is a new paragraph
+Now this is the last paragraph
+Here's a line
 Here's a line
 </textarea></div>